 Your Consultant Urologist has referred you for treatment of your superficial bladder cancer.
-Superficial bladder cancer affects the inner surface of the bladder only but has the ability to progress to more aggressive disease.
+Superficial bladder cancer affects a few layers of cells on the inner surface of the bladder only but has the ability to progress to more aggressive disease If not treated effectively.